Francesco I Sforza: Duke of Milan

 During Sforza's reign, Florence was under the command of Cosimo de' Medici and the two rulers became close friends.
 This friendship eventually manifested in first the Peace of Lodi and then the Italian League, a multi-polar defensive alliance of Italian states that succeeded in stabilising almost all of Italy for its duration.
 After the peace, Sforza renounced part of the conquests in eastern Lombardy obtained by his condottieri Bartolomeo Colleoni, Ludovico Gonzaga, and Roberto Sanseverino d'Aragona after 1451.
 As King Alfonso I of Naples was among the signatories of the treaty, Sforza also abandoned his long support of the Angevin pretenders to Naples.
 He also aimed to conquer Genoa, then an Angevin possession; when a revolt broke out there in 1461, he had Spinetta Campofregoso elected as Doge, as his puppet.
 Sforza occupied Genoa and Savona in 1464.

 Sforza was the first European ruler to follow a foreign policy based on the concept of the balance of power, and the first native Italian ruler to conduct extensive diplomacy outside the peninsula to counter the power of threatening states such as France.
 Sforza's policies succeeded in keeping foreign powers from dominating Italian politics for the rest of the century.

-Edward IV of England sought to strengthen friendly relations with Sforza and accordingly offered him membership of the prestigious Order of the Garter.
+Edward IV of England sought to strengthen friendly relations with Sforza and accordingly offered him membership in the prestigious Order of the Garter.
 He accepted and became a knight of the Garter in 1463.

 Sforza suffered from hydropsy and gout.
 In 1462, rumours spread that he was dead and a riot exploded in Milan.
 He however survived for four more years, finally dying in March 1466.
 He was succeeded as duke by his son, Galeazzo Maria Sforza.

 Francesco's successor Ludovico commissioned Leonardo da Vinci to design an equestrian statue as part of a monument to Francesco I Sforza.
-A clay model of a horse which was to be used as part of the design was completed by Leonardo in 1492 — but the statue was never built.
+A clay model of a horse which was to be used as part of the design was completed by Leonardo in 1492—but the statue was never built.
 In 1999 the horse alone was cast from Leonardo's original designs in bronze and placed in Milan outside the racetrack of Ippodromo del Galoppo.

-Issue
+Marriage and issue

-Francesco Sforza with his second wife Bianca Maria Visconti had:
+Francesco Sforza was married three times: